 About our New Schuylkill River Water Trail Guide

-Below you can find online Water Trail Maps.
-However, these are older maps that are not comprehensive.
-In December 2016 we published a brand new Water Trail Guide with pull out maps and extensive up-to-date information on landings, rapids, cautions and much more.
+We recently published a brand new comprehensive Schuylkill River Water Trail Guide that is a must-have for anyone who is planning to paddle on the river.
+It includes pull out maps and extensive up-to-date information on landings, rapids, cautions and much more.
 Click here to learn more or purchase a copy.

 WHERE TO PADDLE